 Instead of directly matriculating to medical school, Woodhouse plans to put a capstone on her Jesuit education through a year of service.
 After graduating in the spring, she will join the Jesuit Volunteer Corps Northwest in Missoula, Montana, where Woodhouse will work as a Child Nutrition and Health Community Advocate at the Missoula Food Bank and Community Center.

-“The robust and manifold education I have received from Georgetown College is integral to my future goals in the medical field,” Woohouse says.
+“The robust and manifold education I have received from Georgetown College is integral to my future goals in the medical field,” Woodhouse says.
 “I plan to practice integrative medicine, relying on cultural, social and individual status, varied therapies and a symbiotic doctor-patient relationship rather than conventional primary care.”